Vasa Previa and Birth Injuries

 - Motor disorders

 The information presented above is intended only to be a general educational resource.
 It is not intended to be (and should not be interpreted as) medical advice.
-If you have questions about vasa previa, please consult with a medical professional.
+If you have questions about managing vasa previa, please consult with a medical professional.